-97. Syngenta was, and continues to be, a member of the U.S. Grains Council, to which Mr. Li made his presentation.
-Indeed, Syngenta's Rex Martin has, upon information and belief, actively participated as a member of the Council's Biotechnology Advisory Team.

-98. In addition, NAEGA warned Syngenta of the importance of obtaining Chinese regulatory approval prior to launch during a meeting in or around August 2010 with NGFA's Biotechnology Committee.
+- 101. Syngenta was, and continues to be, a member of the U.S. Grains Council, to which Mr. Li made his presentation.
+Indeed, Syngenta's Rex Martin has, upon information and belief, actively participated as a member of the Council's Biotechnology Advisory Team. - 102.
+In addition, NAEGA warned Syngenta of the importance of obtaining Chinese regulatory approval prior to launch during a meeting in or around August 2010 with NGFA's Biotechnology Committee.
 See NGFA Newsletter dated July 14, 2011.
-The same issue was discussed at the subsequent NGFA Biotechnology Committee meetings - once during the March, 2011 convention and another conducted on June 29, 2011 in Washington.

-99. Syngenta knew of NAEGA's warning by the summer of 2010 and also knew of NAEGA's position that import approval should be obtained from China before marketing MIR162.
-See John Bernens Deposition (11/2/2012) (Bunge) at 215-221.

-100. Bernens made everyone at Syngenta aware of NAEGA's position, but Syngenta refused to stop marketing and sale of Agrisure Viptera® in 2010 for planting and harvest in 2011.
-Id. at 222-223.

-101. In the fall of 2010, NGFA in a private meeting with David Morgan, Regional Director of North America and President of Syngenta Seeds, also urged Syngenta to delay commercialization of Agrisure Viptera®, emphasizing the risk of trade disruption with China.

-Case 2:14-md-02591-JWL-JPO Document 2530 Filed 09/19/16 Page 32 of 112

-102. On October 29, 2010, a Reuters article was circulated among Syngenta executives stating: "Chinese corn imports have rocketed this year and are expected to continue growing next year, after China's own harvest couldn't keep up with a boom in demand . . . ."
-Email chain ending with Jack Bernens dated October 29, 2010 attaching and discussing Reuters article.
+The same issue was discussed at the subsequent NGFA Biotechnology Committee meetings once during the March, 2011 convention and another conducted on June 29, 2011 in Washington. - 103.
+Syngenta knew of NAEGA's warning by the summer of 2010 and also knew of NAEGA's position that import approval should be obtained from China before marketing MIR162.
+See John Bernens Deposition (11/2/2012) (Bunge) at 215-221. - 104.
+Bernens made everyone at Syngenta aware of NAEGA's position, but Syngenta refused to stop marketing and sale of Agrisure Viptera® in 2010 for planting and harvest in 2011.
+Id. at 222-223. - 105.
+In the fall of 2010, NGFA in a private meeting with David Morgan, Regional Director of North America and President of Syngenta Seeds, also urged Syngenta to delay commercialization of Agrisure Viptera®, emphasizing the risk of trade disruption with China. - 106.
+On October 29, 2010, a Reuters article was circulated among Syngenta executives stating: "Chinese corn imports have rocketed this year and are expected to continue growing next year, after China's own harvest couldn't keep up with a boom in demand . . . . " Email chain ending with Jack Bernens dated October 29, 2010 attaching and discussing Reuters article.

-103. Evidence of China's importance continued to mount prior to planting in 2011.

-104. In January 2011, Syngenta employees prepared written responses to questions posed by Thrive Magazine.
+- 107. Evidence of China's importance continued to mount prior to planting in 2011. - 108.
+In January 2011, Syngenta employees prepared written responses to questions posed by Thrive Magazine.
 They responded to one of the questions: "China has moved from an insignificant [sic] importer of U.S. corn to the second most important market for U.S. corn."
-Email chain between Charles Lee and Dianne Mayhart dated January 25-26, 2011.

-105. The USDA's long term projections, compiled in November 2010 and issued in February 2011, forecast dramatic increases in China's imports of corn from the USDA's prior year's projections.
-As stated by the USDA, the "increase in China's imports account for one-third of the growth in world corn trade."

-106. On February 9, 2011, the CEO of Syngenta Mike Mack stated that China's "import requirements alone influence global commodity prices."
-Syngenta 2010 Full Year Results, Remarks of Mike Mack.

-107. On February 25, 2011, Syngenta's Head of Industry Relations corresponded with the Head of Syngenta's Southeast Asian Territory as follows:
+Email chain between Charles Lee and Dianne Mayhart dated January 25-26, 2011. - 109.
+The USDA's long term projections, compiled in November 2010 and issued in February 2011, forecast dramatic increases in China's imports of corn from the USDA's prior year's projections.
+As stated by the USDA, the "increase in China's imports account for one-third of the growth in world corn trade." - 110.
+On February 9, 2011, the CEO of Syngenta Mike Mack stated that China's "import requirements alone influence global commodity prices."
+Syngenta 2010 Full Year Results, Remarks of Mike Mack. - 111.
+On February 25, 2011, Syngenta's Head of Industry Relations corresponded with the Head of Syngenta's Southeast Asian Territory as follows: